 Guide RPS Class I and Class II Statement of Qualification Application

 Table of Contents

-Some information will have to be completed in the form of attachments, as indicated in the web-based application.
-Attachments should be submitted by email whenever possible and if not explicitly required to be mailed.
-Address them to DOER.RPS@state.ma.us.
-Please provide clear titles, including the name of the Generation Unit and/or Aggregation, for all emails and attachments.
-Your SQA will not be complete until DOER has received all required attachments and other documents.
+Applicable forms should be sent by email to DOER.RPS@mass.gov.
+Please provide clear titles, including the application ID and the name of the Generation Unit and/or Aggregation.
+The application will not be complete until DOER has received all required documentation.

 Massachusetts RPS Program

 100 Cambridge St. Suite 1020